 This recipe calls for fresh pineapple.
 Coring a pineapple isn't as hard as it looks – I swear.
 The first step is to remove the top of the pineapple (all the green bushy bits).
 To do this, grab the base of the pineapple in one hand, and the green top in the other.
 For the hand that's holding the green top, try to position it as close to the base of the pineapple as possible (right where the two join).
 Now, twist the top in a circular motion, and it should come right off!
 Your next step is to cut your pineapple in half (lengthwise).
 Then, cut each side in half again, so that you have four quarters (all cut lengthwise).
 You'll notice the hard core that runs down the center of the pineapple.
 With your knife, cut it out in one long strip and discard.
 The final step is to "filet" each pineapple quarter – slide your knife as close to the skin as possible to remove the fruit's flesh from the outer skin.
 Taaa da, you did it!

 If you don't see any full pineapples in your nearest market, check the refrigerated section.
 Many grocers peel and core fresh, whole pineapples and sell them in clear containers.
 Often times the price is the exact same– but less work, so seems like a pretty good option to me!
 If there's absolutely no fresh pineapple available, you can try with frozen pineapple instead (but not canned).
 You may wish to adjust the ice / liquid measurements accordingly.

 So whenever you find yourself wishing for warmer weather, treat yourself to this tropical smoothie.
 It'll make you feel better – I promise!
 For me, it's like a mini tropical getaway…one that lasts about five minutes because I finish this smoothie so quick, but hey, in this rain, I'll take anything!

--For those who prefer thicker smoothies, feel free to add in a banana.
+- Banana option: If your want a thicker smoothie, feel free to add a banana.